BUDGET 2017

 2) Home Carer Credit

-The Home Carer Tax Credit may be claimed where an individual cares for one or more dependent persons.
-These include children, an elderly person, an incapacitated individual, etc.
+An individual who cares for one or more dependent persons may claim the Home Carer Tax Credit.
+These include children, an older person, an incapacitated individual, etc.

-It can be claimed by a jointly-assessed couple in a marriage/civil partnership where one spouse/civil partner cares for one or more dependant individuals.
+A jointly-assessed couple in a marriage/civil partnership where one spouse/civil partner cares for one or more dependent individuals.

 3) Earned Income Tax Credit